EGA-archive/beacon2-ri-tools-v2/README.md

 ```

 #### Generic config parameters
-The **csv_filename** variable sets where is the .csv file the script will write and read data from.
-This .csv file needs to have the headers written as you can find in the files inside [templates](https://github.com/EGA-archive/beacon2-ri-tools-v2/tree/main/csv/templates).
+The **csv_folder** variable sets where is the all .csv files the scripts will write and read data from.
+All the .csv file need to have the headers written as you can find in the files inside [templates](https://github.com/EGA-archive/beacon2-ri-tools-v2/tree/main/csv/templates).
 Note that any header that has a different name from the ones that appear inside the files of this folder will not be read by the beacon ri tools v2.
 The **output_docs_folder** sets the folder where your final .json files will be saved once execution of beacon tools finishes.
 This folder is mandatory to be always inside 'output_docs', so only the subdirectory inside output_docs can be modified in this path.

 #### VCF conversion config parameters